amanjit0903/Ultimate-Data-Science-Challenge/README.md

 # Ultimate-Data-Science-Challenge
-The challenge was to predict the factors driving the success of a store and predict the next for the next year
+The challenge was to predict the factors driving the success of a store and predict the sales for the next year based on previous two year sales for a company